 A unique piece of trivia is that the museum’s stunning Central Hall is not only an architectural masterpiece, but it’s affectionately known as "The Cathedral of Nature" because of its cathedral-like design and the overwhelming sense of wonder it imparts as visitors walk into the hall, greeted by “Hope,” a colossal blue whale skeleton suspended from the ceiling.
 This iconic piece commemorates the importance of protecting our planet for future generations.

-No audio tours available yet.
-Check back soon or explore other museums.
+Check back soon or explore other museums with tours.

 Snap a selfie with a piece of Mars, touch a fragment of the Moon and lay your hands on a meteorite older than our planet.